Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 I use a Synology 5-bay DiskStation DS1522+ NAS for backup.

-Each desktop is connected to a 55" Alienware 120Hz 4K gaming monitor.
+Both desktops are connected to a very nice 55" Alienware OLED 120Hz 4K gaming monitor.
 I switch devices using the remote control that came with the monitor.

 When I’m not sitting at my desk, I primarily use one of my more portable devices: